KrityanjayPrajapati/nimap-devops-task/README.md

 - Create a Jenkins CI/CD pipeline
 - Monitor the application using Prometheus & Grafana

-Repository contains a simple FastAPI application with APIs to manage users stored in a JSON file.
+The application stores user data inside a JSON file instead of using a database.

 ---

-# Tech Stack
+# 🚀 Tech Stack

 - FastAPI
 - Docker